Script / Documentation

 Coronaviruses, which includes some that cause the common cold,[8] are a family of viruses that tend to mutate rapidly.
 This means vaccines are often ineffective against them because the virus constantly changes.[9]

-Simply put, even though COVID-19 is caused by a coronavirus, this new type is very different.
-Hence, vaccines that provide decent protection have been developed in record time,[14] [15] [16] [17] and future vaccines that do a better job of replicating naturally acquired immunity will possibly work forever.[18]
-[19] [20] [21] [22] [23]
+Simply put, even though Covid-19 is caused by a coronavirus, this new type is very different.
+Hence, naturally acquired immunity against it tends to be potent and long-lasting.[15]
+[16] [17] [18] [19] [20]

 Now that we’ve seen how a lack of clarity can be dangerous, let’s discuss how to avoid these errors in your own research.